Secure Media Disposal

 - California Senate Bill 1386 Compliance

-- Create or update list all devices you will drop off
+- Create or update your list of all devices you will drop off

 - Remove device from its computer, enclosure, cage, or caddy